kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 ## Deployment Pipeline ##

-Let's setup a deployment pipeline using github actions.
+Let's setup a deployment pipeline using GitHub actions.
 We just need something to deploy so let's create a new website.

 Create a Dockerfile with the following contents: